Back to jobs

 Strategic Leadership

-• Partner closely with the Chief Advancement Officer to set and execute a multi-year corporate and institutional giving strategy
+• Partner closely with the Chief Advancement Officer to design and execute a multi-year fundraising strategy that drives growth across corporate, foundation, and individual giving.

-• Serve as a thought partner to senior leadership in aligning fundraising to organizational priorities
+• Serve as a key thought partner to senior leadership and the Board of Directors, aligning fundraising goals to organizational priorities.

-• Secure at least $300,000 in new corporate and foundation support annually
+• Secure $250,000 in new corporate and foundation support annually.

-• Create compelling, tailored proposals and sponsorship packages
+• Create compelling, customized proposals and sponsorship materials that align donor priorities with Foundation Academies’ impact.

 Grants & Reporting

-• Track all activity in CRM, with accurate forecasting and performance reporting
+• Track all activity in the CRM with accurate forecasting and impact reporting.

-• Work with Marketing to build donor materials and impact reports
+• Work with Marketing to produce donor communications, impact reports, and storytelling collateral.

 What You Bring?

-• A high-capacity fundraiser and strategist with 7+ years of progressive development experience, including 3+ years in corporate or institutional fundraising
+• A high-capacity fundraiser and strategist with 7+ years of progressive development experience, including managing diverse revenue streams and major donor relationships.

-• A skilled relationship-builder who can connect with high-level stakeholders and navigate complex organizations
+• A skilled relationship-builder who connects naturally with executives, philanthropists, and community leaders.

-• A self-starter who thrives in entrepreneurial settings and takes initiative without waiting for permission
+• A self-starter and strategic thinker who thrives in entrepreneurial environments and takes initiative.

-• Deeply aligned to our mission, with a demonstrated commitment to equity, access, and anti-racism
+• Deep alignment with our mission and values, with a demonstrated commitment to equity, access, and anti-racism.

-• Knowledgeable about CSR, ESG, and broader philanthropic trends
+• Familiarity with CSR, ESG, and philanthropic trends.

-• Familiar with CRM systems such as Salesforce, Raiser’s Edge, or similar
+• Experience using CRM systems (Salesforce, Raiser’s Edge, or similar).

-• Bachelor’s degree required; Master’s degree preferred in Communications, Public Relations, Marketing, Business Administration, Nonprofit Management, or a related field.
+• Bachelor’s degree required; Master’s preferred in Communications, Marketing, Business Administration, Nonprofit Management, or a related field.

-• Experience in education or nonprofit sectors is a strong plus
+• Experience in education or nonprofit sectors strongly preferred.

 Ready to Lead and Fundraise at Scale?

-If you’re a results-driven, strategic fundraiser with a passion for crafting compelling stories and building meaningful partnerships, and you’re ready to work alongside visionary leadership to accelerate our mission, we want to hear from you.
+If you’re a results-driven, strategic fundraiser with a passion for storytelling and relationship-building — and you’re ready to partner with visionary leadership to accelerate impact — we’d love to hear from you.

 Who We Are?